 You can use Portal TV to place or receive video calls from anyone who owns any Portal device or a smart device capable of placing Facebook Messenger or WhatsApp video calls.
+In the current climate, it's an ideal way to keep in touch with loved ones from the comfort and safety of your living room.

 Intelligent video calling